agda/agda-stdlib/paper/paper.md

 # Design

-Designing a standard libary for an ITP such as Agda presents several challenges.
+Designing a standard library for an ITP such as Agda presents several challenges.

 Firstly, as discussed, the standard library contains many of the foundational mathematical results used to prove program correctness.
-Even though the library currently focuses on discrete mathematics - reflecting the bias in its user base towards programming language theory - organizing this material into a coherent and logical structure is extremely challenging[@carette2020leveraging].
+Even though the library currently focuses on discrete mathematics - reflecting the bias in its user base towards programming language theory - organising this material into a coherent and logical structure is extremely challenging[@carette2020leveraging].
 There is a constant tension between being as general as possible (e.g., defining operations over general algebraic structures) and providing clear, straightforward, and intuitive definitions (e.g., defining operations concretely over integers).
 Additionally, there is a persistent temptation to introduce new representations of existing mathematical objects that are easier to work with for a particular problem, which comes at the cost of duplicating the theory for the new representation.
 Theorem provers like Isabelle[@paulson1994isabelle] and Coq[@coq2024manual] approach these problems by having very minimal standard libraries and encouraging the use of external libraries developed by the community, which reduces the emphasis on ensuring the existence of canonical definitions for certain concepts.